 Under the Revised Uniform Limited Partnerships Act (RULPA), the conversion of a general partnership into a limited partnership, or vice versa, is provided for by the filing of a certificate.
 Several states have the same provisions for partnerships to convert to LLCs.
 In states where conversion by certificate is allowed, a partnership can become an LLC by filing a certificate of conversion, which is generally accompanied by a copy of the new LLC's articles of organization.
 A partnership that converts into an LLC by certificate is, under state law, the same legal entity as before the conversion.
-Presumably, the IRS addressed the conversion of a partnership into an LLC by certificate in Ltr.
+Presumably, the IRS addressed the conversion of a partnership into an LLC by certificate in

+Ltr.
 Rul.
 9525058.
-Although the ruling does not specifically provide that the conversion is by certificate, it does provide that "pursuant to the Act, all property owned by the converting partnership is vested in the LLC, all obligations of the converting partnership may be continued as if the conversion had not occurred."
+Although the ruling does not specifically provide that the conversion is by certificate, it does provide that "pursuant to the Act, all property owned by the converting partnership is vested in the LLC, all obligations of the converting partnership become obligations of the LLC, and any action or proceeding pending against the converting partnership may be continued as if the conversion had not occurred."
 This language mirrors the effects of a conversion by certificate in the New York Act.
 In this letter ruling, the IRS found the conversion was "analogous" to the situation in Rev. Rul.
 84-52-in this ruling the partners in the converting partnership contributed their interests in the partnership to the LLC in exchange for membership interests in the LLC.
-The revenue ruling holds that in such situations when a partner's share of liabilities decreases as a result of the conversion.
+The revenue ruling holds that in such situations the converting partnership does not terminate, and the partners recognize no gain or loss except in certain situations when a partner's share of liabilities decreases as a result of the conversion.